Fumigation and localized drywood termite treatments are the two main traditional or old type of treatments.

 2. Dow AgroSciences’ aggressive advertisement combined with easier marketing of fumigations.

-3. Big market share held by national companies without proper management.
+3. Big market share held by national companies for all the wrong reasons and without proper management.

 Localized chemical drywood termite treatments on the other hand are temporary remedy on those cases when thorough treatments are needed.
-However, this does not mean thorough treatments has to be fumigations only.
+However, this does not mean thorough treatments must be fumigations only.
 You can get focused on preventing drywood termite infestation and get a better result in many cases.
 Also, you can do limited treatments, foaming and partial and full heat.
 Refer below links for further explanations of these types of treatments.
 Also refer to our flagship foaming and heat treatments.